 When products are found to be defective in Canada, there are many types of legislature that can protect the consumers.
 These include the Canada Consumer Product Safety Act, the Sale of Goods Act, and the Consumer Protection Act.
 These Acts provide consumers a way to file a lawsuit to claim compensation when they have been injured by a defective product.

 Due to the complexity of the laws, however, it is best that consumers speak to an Oshawa defective products lawyer that can help them with their claim.
-Experienced injury lawyers will work hard to protect their client’s rights and get them the compensation they deserve.
+Our Oshawa injury lawyers will work hard to protect their client’s rights and get them the compensation they deserve.

 Types of Defective Product Liability Claims